-, India.
-The village is about 50 kilometers from Nizamabad.
+Gnana Saraswati Temple is a census town of Adilabad district in the state of Telangana.
+The village is about 50 kilometres from Nizamabad District.
 The temple is among the two famous Saraswati temples in India.
-It is dedicated to Goddess Saraswati, the Goddess of Knowledge and Learning.
+Gnana Saraswati Temple is dedicated to Goddess Saraswati, the Goddess of Knowledge and Learning.
 A number of legends are associated with the Saraswati Temple, Basar.

-, Bijialudu ruled the province of Nandagiri with Nanded as his capital in the sixth century.
+The historical lore proceeds with the view that, a king of Karnataka, Bijialudu ruled the province of Nandagiri with Nanded District as his capital in the sixth century.
 He was the person to have constructed the temple at Basara.

-Various myths about the Basar Saraswati Temple had made it a popular holy place.
+There are various myths about the Gnana Saraswati Temple had made it a popular holy place.
 In addition to that this ancient temple is also renowned for its beautiful architecture.
-The structural designs of the temple dates back to the Chalukya period.
+The structural designs of Gnana Saraswati Temple dates back to the Chalukya period.
 The unique feature of the temple is that there are no carvings.
 The presiding deity is in a seated position with a Veena in hand and bedecked with turmeric.
-The temple is also an abode of Goddess Maha Lakshmi, Maha Kali, Papahareswar and Pathaleswar.
+The temple is also an abode of Goddess Lakshmi, Maha Kali, Papahareswar and Pathaleswar.

-Basar Saraswati Temple is a place of adoration of Goddess Saraswati.
-The festivals celebrated in the temple are in reverence to the goddess of learning.
-During the Mahashivarathri, Dussehra navratris and Vasanta Panchami festivals a popular custom in the temple is bathe in the Godavari River and seek the blessings of the Goddess.
-Furthermore, children are brought to the temple before the beginning of their formal education to a learning ceremony called Akshara abyasam.
+Gnana Saraswati Temple is a place of adoration of Goddess Saraswati.
+The festivals celebrated in the temple are in reverence to the Goddess of Learning.
+During the Maha Shivaratri, Dussehra Navaratri and Vasant Panchami festivals a popular custom in the temple is bathe in the Godavari River and seek the blessings of the Goddess.
+Furthermore, children are brought to the temple before the beginning of their formal education to a learning ceremony called Akshara Abyasam.
 The important festival celebrated is Devi Navaratrulu.